esp-rs/book/src/overview/index.md

 | ESP8266  |   ❌   |    ✅     |

 > ⚠️ **Note**: The ESP8266 series is outside the scope of this book.
 Rust support for the
-> ESP8266 series is limited and is not being officially supported by Espressif.
+> ESP8266 series is limited and isn't being officially supported by Espressif.

 The products supported in certain circumstances will be called _supported Espressif products_ throughout the book.